jianboli/HyperGo/README.md

     * first run the pre_process.py and then run the main.py to run the hypergo
     * simply run any of the main_*.py to do the studies used inside the paper.
 The main scripts will random splits the data and then tain, test etc.
     It should be relatively straightforward to know the purpose of each main script based on the name.

-Some of the post process scripts are also included under the script folder.
+Some of the postprocessing scripts are also included under the script folder.

 # TODO
 The codes have been cleaned and tested.
 You should be able to run through the code without any issues.
-If you might any issue, please leave me a message.
+If you meet any issues, please leave me a message.

 Thanks and enjoy.